 - We leave Great Dixter and head to Audleys Wood, a 72 bedroom country house hotel dating from the 1880’s and surrounded by woodlands and seven acres of private grounds.
 We’ll spend the next three nights at this hotel.
-Make your own arrangements for dinner, either at the hotel or nearby at one of the restaurants recommended by the Hotel’s concierge.
+Dinner is included during our stay.

-Day 4 – 27 May 2023 – Gardens Visited: RHS Wisley Gardens, Loseley Park.
-BREAKFAST INCLUDED
+Day 3 – 21 May 2024 – Gardens Visited: RHS Wisley Gardens, Loseley Park.
+BREAKFAST & DINNER INCLUDED

 - After a leisurely breakfast we’ll drive by luxury coach to visit RHS Wisely gardens, one of two gardens that we’ll visit today.
 Gifted to the Royal Horticultural Society (RHS) by Sir Thomas Hanbury in 1904 (creator of the famous La Mortola garden in Ischia, Italy), Wisley Gardens, situated on 200 acres (81 ha) is an important center of learning and research and boasts the most important demonstration garden in Europe.